KonstantinM08/PP8/README.md

 #### Reflection Questions

-1. **How do you pass a file name to a program using the `-i` and `-o` options?**
+1. **How do you pass a file name to a program using the `-i` and `-o` options?** getopt(argc, argv, `"n:s:i:o:"` sring specifies the valid options.
+The colon `:` following       `i` and `o` characters tells `getopt` that these options require an argument.
+   After running compiled binary the filename is passed immediately following the flag, seperated by a space.
+When getopt encounters `-i` it automatically assigns the next element to the comand-line arguments "input.txt" to the external variable optarg.
+After that the loop captures ghis with `infile = optarg`, making "input.txt" available to the program for further operations.

-2. **What are typical use cases for parameters versus flags?
+3. **What are typical use cases for parameters versus flags?
 How do the differ from one another?**

 ---